A Scalable Variational Bayes Approach for Fitting Non-Conjugate Spatial Generalized Linear Mixed Models via Basis Expansions: Semi-Implicit Variational Inference for Basis-SGLMMs

-The proposed SIVI algorithm requires the specification of several tuning parameters prior to implementation.
-These include the : (i) stopping criterion threshold $\epsilon_{*}$; (ii) maximum number of iterations for optimization; (iii) batches $J$ used when generating samples; (iv) number of auxiliary samples $K$; (v) scale parameters for the conditional (explicit) distribution; and (vi) choice of reparameterized priors used for gradient-based optimization.
+\paragraph{Implementation Details} The proposed SIVI algorithm requires the specification of several tuning parameters prior to implementation.
+These include the: (i) stopping criterion threshold $\epsilon_{*}$; (ii) maximum number of iterations for optimization; (iii) batches $J$ used when generating samples; (iv) number of auxiliary samples $K$; (v) scale parameters for the conditional (explicit) distribution; and (vi) choice of reparameterized priors used for gradient-based optimization.
+We provide detailed discussion of each point and additional sensitivity analyses in the Supplement.

-First, the stopping criterion threshold $\epsilon_{*}$ must be specified.
-To examine the effect of different stopping criteria on SIVI performance, we conduct a sensitivity analysis using different stopping criteria ($10^{-1}$, $10^{-3}$, and $10^{-4}$) and compare metrics such as RMSPE and walltime across different methods.
-Using a smaller threshold (e.g., $\epsilon_{*}=10^{-3}$ or $10^{-4}$) increases walltime but yields only modest gains in predictive accuracy (see Section~\ref*{sec:VB2smallcriteria1e1}).
-Larger thresholds reduce computational times but risk underestimating posterior uncertainty.
-In practice, the stopping criterion should be set by balancing walltime against the desired predictive accuracy (e.g., RMSPE or AUC).
-In our simulation study (Section~\ref{sec:SIVIsimulations}), we set the threshold to $\epsilon_{*} = 1 \times 10^{-2}$ (see Algorithm~\ref{alg:sivi_basis}).

-Second, the maximum number of optimization iterations must be specified; we set this to 5,000.
-Although a larger limit increases walltime, 5,000 iterations were sufficient in our experiments, with the loss function (negative ELBO) typically converging well before reaching this cap.

-In Algorithm~\ref{alg:sivi_basis}, $K$ is the number of auxiliary samples used to approximate the mixing distribution.
-Using larger $K$ results in a tighter surrogate ELBO but at higher computational costs.
-The parameter $J$ denotes the number of Monte Carlo samples of $\btheta$ used to estimate the surrogate ELBO and its gradient; larger $J$ reduces variance but increases runtime.
-In our simulations, we set $J=20$ and $K=1{,}000$.
-Increasing either parameter can improve accuracy, but this comes at the cost of additional computation.

-Fourth, the conditional explicit distribution is specified as where $\mu_\phi(\psi)$ denotes the neural network output given the auxiliary noise $\psi$.
-Specifically, $\sigma_{\beta}, \sigma_{\delta}, \sigma_{\log\sigma^2}, \sigma_{\alpha}$ represent the fixed scale parameters (standard deviations) corresponding to the $\beta$, $\delta$, $\log\sigma^2$, and $\log\alpha$ coordinates, respectively.
-These scale parameters control the amount of smoothing in the SIVI family.
-Larger scales produce smoother and more stable gradient estimates but reduce flexibility.
-Smaller scales increase flexibility but raise gradient variance and may introduce instability in optimization.
-Although fixed in our implementation, learning these scales is a possible extension, albeit with additional computational costs.

-Fifth, the explicit conditional distribution $q(\btheta \mid \bpsi)$ must either be reparameterizable or have a tractable analytic density.
-In contrast, the implicit mixing distribution $q_\phi(\bpsi)$ is required to be reparameterizable (through a noise transformation $\bpsi = T_\phi(\epsilon)$), since its density is intractable \citep{yin2018semi}.
-Consequently, the choice of variational distributions is restricted to those that admit a reparameterization, which ensures the feasibility of gradient-based optimization within the SIVI framework.